noahsadir/gt-ios-bootcamp/README.md

 You could just download the source as a zip file, but you'll lose many of the powerful features that git offers.

-We recommend trying out git via the command line first, but this tutorial will only go over Xcode's interface.
+I recommend trying out git via the command line first, but this tutorial will only go over Xcode's interface.

 ### Clone a repo with Xcode